 1956 - Pol Pot marries Khieu Ponnary.

-1960 - In late September Pol Pot and the 'Paris student group' take control of the KPRP, renaming it the Workers' Party of Kampuchea (WPK) and turning it away from its Vietnamese patrons.
+1960 - In late September Pol Pot and the Paris student group take control of the KPRP, renaming it the Workers' Party of Kampuchea (WPK) and turning it away from its Vietnamese patrons.
 Pol Pot is elected to the number three position on the party's Central Committee, allowing him to build a strong faction.

 1963 - In February Pol Pot is chosen as the WPK's general secretary, the highest position in the party, following the mysterious disappearance of the previous incumbent.
-In July he and most of the WPK Central Committee leave Phnom Penh to organise an insurgency base, 'Office 100', on the border with Vietnam in the country's northeast.
+In July he and most of the WPK Central Committee leave Phnom Penh to organise an insurgency base, Office 100, on the border with Vietnam in the country's northeast.

-1965 - Pol Pot walks the recently completed 'Ho Chi Minh Trail' to Hanoi, the capital of North Vietnam, for consultations with the North Vietnamese communists, who are critical of his nationalist agenda and tell him to delay an armed struggle in Cambodia until the US is driven from Vietnam.
+1965 - Pol Pot walks the recently completed Ho Chi Minh Trail to Hanoi, the capital of North Vietnam, for consultations with the North Vietnamese communists, who are critical of his nationalist agenda and tell him to delay an armed struggle in Cambodia until the US is driven from Vietnam.

-1966 - He receives a better reception when he makes his first visit to China, where the 'Cultural Revolution' has just been launched.
+1966 - He receives a better reception when he makes his first visit to China, where the Cultural Revolution has just been launched.
 He is influenced by the leading radicals supporting the movement and by Mao Tse-Tung's concept of a continuous revolution.
-He will return to Cambodia determined to further loosen ties with the Vietnamese communists.
+He returns to Cambodia determined to further loosen ties with the Vietnamese communists.

-The WPK changes its name again, to the Kampuchean Communist Party (KCP), though the Cambodian communists are now more commonly known as the 'Khmer Rouge'.
-The party's all-powerful Central Committee, headed by Pol Pot, is referred to as 'Angkar' (organisation).
+The WPK changes its name again, to the Kampuchean Communist Party, though the Cambodian communists are now more commonly known as the Khmer Rouge.
+The party's all-powerful Central Committee, headed by Pol Pot, is referred to as Angkar (organisation).

 1967 - Returning from a trip to North Vietnam, Pol Pot takes refuge in the northeast of Cambodia.
 He lives with a hill tribe and is impressed by their simple, non-material way of life, seeing it as a realisation of communist ideals.

-1969 - In March the US begins secret bombing raids on Vietnamese communist sanctuaries and supply routes inside Cambodia (dubbed the 'Menu Series').
+1969 - In March the US begins secret bombing raids on Vietnamese communist bases and supply routes inside Cambodia (dubbed the Menu Series).
 Authorised by the newly installed US President, Richard M. Nixon, and directed by his national security adviser, Henry Kissinger, the raids are launched without the knowledge of the US Congress.